 By default, Ghostscript will map DeviceGray color spaces to pure K when the output device is CMYK based.
 This may not always be desired.
 In particular, it may be desired to map from the gray ICC profile specified by -sDefaultGrayProfile to the output device profile.
 To achieve this, one should specify -dDeviceGrayToK=false.
 Note that this option may not have any effect in cases where SourceObjectICC settings are made for gray objects.
-In particular, if the gray objects in SourceObjectICC are set to None, which implies that ICC color management is not to be applied to these objects, then they are treated as DeviceGray and always mapped to K values in a CMYK target device, regardless of the settings of -dDeviceGrayToK (i.e. there is no color management).
-If instead, the gray objects in SourceObjectICC are set to a specific ICC profile, then they are no longer DeviceGray but are ICC colors.
+In particular, if the gray objects in SourceObjectICC are set to None, which implies that ICC color management is not to be applied to these objects, then they are treated as DeviceGrayToK (i.e. there is no color management).
+If instead, the gray objects in SourceObjectICC are set to a specific ICC profile, then they are no longer DeviceGrayToK but are ICC colors.
 They will be color managed, regardless of the setting of -dDeviceGrayToK.